delay/sveltekit-auth/README.md

 It has a logging system for errors which I have tracked in Axiom.
 I wrote a separate article about the logging system [here](https://jeffmcmorris.medium.com/awesome-logging-in-sveltekit-6afa29c5892c).

 I picked [Lucia](https://lucia-auth.com/) for auth because it had great documentation and seemed to be in active development and was very full featured.
 It can provide authentication for OAuth providers as well.
 I always want to have a fallback for email and password, so that is what I chose to make for this project.
+I also provide a google oauth login example.
+Depending on your hosting you may need to add a polyfill for crypto.
+See more [here](https://arctic.js.org/).

 [shadcn-svelte](https://www.shadcn-svelte.com/) is another great project with a really nice development experience.
 It has beautiful ui elements that are very easy to use.